 IB/CS 385 - Introduction to Business Programming

-This course enables students to acquire the basic skills in one of the most fundamental skills of the present period: computer programming.
+This course enables students to acquire basic skills in one of the most fundamental skills of the present period: computer programming.
 The course introduces students to data analysis programs with the aim of growing their skills in using those programs to predict future outcomes.
-Students will first learn how to write programming codes from scratch using R, one of the most intuitive and popular programming languages.
-The course will then familiarize students with the most important predictive techniques - from linear regressions to machine learning - and ask them to implement what they've learned theoretically in applications related to management and finance.
+Students will first learn how to write programming codes from scratch using Python, one of the most intuitive and popular programming languages.
+The course will then familiarize students with the most important predictive techniques – from linear regressions to machine learning – and ask them to implement what they’ve learned theoretically in applications related to management and marketing.

 Course Information